-In 2019 the Financial Conduct Authority (FCA) introduced reforms to the innovative finance sector which prompted the P2P market to contract, with the largest participants withdrawing their retail offers.
+Financial Conduct Authority (FCA) reforms to the innovative finance sector have prompted the P2P market to contract significantly, with the largest participants no longer offering retail products.

 ISA ACCOUNT INVESTMENT LIMITS

 The general rule is that in any one tax year, you may only subscribe to one of each type of ISA.
 This means that in 2023/24, subject to eligibility, you can subscribe to: